Emotion Media Factory: AIDA Cruises

 Cruise ships operated by Aida Cruises have EMF-supplied laser technology, which can withstand extreme climatic conditions as well as direct contact with sea water on the open-air deck.
 The multimedia shows are developed, programmed and implemented on a remote basis.
-For all cruise liners new shows are created about 3 – 4 times per year.
-Totally over 40 shows are produced each year for AIDA Cruises.
+For all cruise liners, new shows are created about 3 – 4 times per year.
+In total, over 40 shows are produced by EMF each year for AIDA Cruises.